-Women's refugee entrepreneurship scholarship needs contextualisation (Al-Dajani, 2023) and an intersectional stance for a better understanding of its distinctive vulnerabilities and power (Adeeko and Treanor, 2022).
-To contextualise these entrepreneurial experiences, we embrace 'everyday entrepreneurship' (Baker and Welter, 2020) to examine women refugee entrepreneurs hidden potential to overcome displacement challenges and exercise agency in host countries through enacting intersectional identities (Adeeko and Treanor, 2022).
-While refugee entrepreneurship research has developed over the last few years (Abebe, 2023; Adeeko and Treanor, 2022; Khademi et al., 2024), many studies have borrowed concepts from migrant entrepreneurship research (Ram et al., 2022) and ignored the specificities of the refugee contextual displacement, encompassing war trauma and a loss of identity.
-Refai and McElwee (2023) reveal that refugees use entrepreneurship to overcome institutional constraints and marginalisation, often preferring their entrepreneurial identity to that of being a stigmatised refugee (see also Adeeko and Treanor, 2022).
-Researchers claim that most refugees can overcome trauma (Yeshi et al., 2022) and are equipped to capitalise on financial opportunities in host countries (Shepherd et al., 2020).
-Most studies examine non-EU women refugee entrepreneurs in the United Kingdom (Adeeko and Treanor, 2022; Alkhaled and Sasaki, 2022), except for a limited number that have explored psychological factors, such as crisis self-efficacy which appears to be the most important psychological factor explaining new venture among Ukrainian refugee entrepreneurs in Denmark (Klyver et al., 2022).
+Women's refugee entrepreneurship scholarship needs contextualisation (Al-Dajani, 2023) and intersectionality for a better understanding of its distinctive vulnerabilities and power (Adeeko and Treanor, 2022).
+To contextualise these entrepreneurial journeys, we embrace everyday entrepreneurship (Baker and Welter, 2020) to examine women refugee entrepreneurs' hidden potential to overcome their unique displacement challenges and exercise their agency in host countries through enacting intersectional identities (Adeeko and Treanor, 2022).

+While refugee entrepreneurship research has increasingly developed over the last few years (Abebe, 2023; Adeeko and Treanor, 2021; Khademi et al., 2024), many studies have borrowed concepts from migrant entrepreneurship research (Ram et al., 2022) and ignored the specificities of the refugee contextual displacement, encompassing war trauma and a loss of identity.
+Refai and McElwee (2023) reveal that refugees use entrepreneurship to overcome institutional constraints and marginalisation, often preferring their entrepreneurial identity to their stigmatised refugee one (see also Adeeko and Treanor, 2021).
+Researchers claim that most refugees can overcome trauma (Yeshi et al., 2022) and are equipped to capitalise on financial opportunities in host countries.
+(Shepherd et al., 2020).
+Most studies examine non-EU women refugee entrepreneurs in the UK (Adeeko and Treanor, 2022; Alkhaled and Sasaki, 2022), except for a limited number that have explored psychological factors, such as crisis self-efficacy which appears to be the most important psychological factor explaining new venture among Ukrainian refugee entrepreneurs in Denmark (Klyver et al., 2022).